-A Borel graph $\cG$ is \emph{u-amenable} if $E_\cG$ is u-amenable with respect to $\rho_\cG$. \end{definition} The prefix `u-' stands for \emph{uniform}, and emphasizes the difference between our definition and the more well-known \emph{1-amenability} -- or simply \emph{amenability} -- for a countable Borel equivalence relation $E$ introduced in \cite[Definition 2.12]{JKL}, which requires the existence of Borel functions $\lambda_n \colon E \to \mathbb{R}_{\ge 0}$ as in Definition \ref{def:uniform_amenability}, but where condition \eqref{item2:ua} above is replaced by a weaker and, so to speak, \emph{pointwise} condition, which is reported below. \begin{definition}[{\cite[Definitions 2.11 and 2.12]{JKL}}] Let $X$ be a standard Borel space and let $E$ be a countable Borel equivalence relation on $X$.
+The prefix `u-' stands for \emph{uniform}, and emphasizes the difference between our definition and the more well-known \emph{1-amenability}---or simply \emph{amenability}---for a countable Borel equivalence relation $E$ introduced in \cite[Definition 2.12]{JKL}, which requires the existence of Borel functions $\lambda_n \colon E \to \mathbb{R}_{\ge 0}$ as in Definition \ref{def:uniform_amenability}, but where condition \eqref{item2:ua} above is replaced by a weaker and, so to speak, \emph{pointwise} condition.
+We recall it below. \begin{definition}[{\cite[Definitions 2.11 and 2.12]{JKL}}] Let $X$ be a standard Borel space and let $E$ be a countable Borel equivalence relation on $X$.
 We say that $E$ is \emph{1-amenable}, or simply \emph{amenable}, if there are Borel maps

 such that, with the convention $\lambda_{n,x}(\cdot) \coloneqq \lambda_n(x, \cdot)$, \begin{enumerate} \item $\lambda_{n,x} \in \ell^1([x]_{E})$ and $\| \lambda_{n,x} \|_1 = 1$ for every $n \in \bbN$ and $x \in X$, \item $\| \lambda_{n,x} - \lambda_{n,y} \|_1 \to 0$, as $n \to \infty$, whenever $xEy$. \end{enumerate} \end{definition}